Primary sources are:

 - works written later about a subject

 - usually written by non-participants or eye-witnesses to the historical event

 - information that interpret, analyze and debate primary sources

 How do I find primary sources?

 This guide will discuss the various tools and techniques for finding primary sources at York University.
 Most primary sources can be found by searching the library catalogue.
 You can also search periodical indexes to find magazine, journal and newspaper articles written during the time period you are researching.
 Most subject research guides list subject-specific tools for finding primary sources.
 The Clara Thomas Archives and Special Collections holds manuscripts, personal papers of significant people and other records.
 Online databases and repositories contain digitized copies of documents, letters, books, photographs and other primary sources.

 The toolbar at the top of this page contains links to help find primary sources using the library catalogue, as well as techniques for specific kinds of primary sources.

-Visit us at the Learning Commons, 2nd floor of Scott Library!
+Visit us at the Research Assistance Desk on the 1st floor of Scott Library!